10 Books to Silence Your Inner Critic & Manage Imposter Syndrome

 Is there a little voice in your head that says things like, “you’re not good enough,” “you’re a fraud,” or “who do you think you are to do that?”
 You’re not alone.
-That’s your inner critic (also called Imposter Syndrome) and it can be incredibly debilitating.
+That’s self-doubt (also called Imposter Syndrome) and it can be incredibly debilitating.

-I help women who own small businesses overcome their limiting beliefs, and imposter syndrome is one of the most common.
-I’ve done a lot of research and reading on this topic, and have found some great resources that can help with quieting the inner critic.
+I help women and femmes navigate their limiting beliefs, and imposter syndrome is one of the most common.
+I’ve done a lot of research and reading on this topic, and have found some great resources that can help with managing self-doubt.

 If you’re doing mindset work around inner critic/imposter syndrome, self-doubt, or self-judgment, these are a few books that may be incredibly useful to you.